yabincui/SelfControlBoard/design.md

 frontend: (1) Add a page to show dairy history (in pages), add dairy, edit dairy.
           (2) Add a button reminding to add dairy for today.

+Migrate from DailyNote2 DailyNote to SelfControlBoard Diary.

+Suggestions:
+1) User may happen to click the [delete] button in ListGoalHistory, add a confirm dailog. (done)

-Need a change remind logic.
+Third: Need a change remind logic.
 So changing in one computer can update content in another computer.
 Like check update when page is activated.

-Suggestions:
-1) User may happen to click the [delete] button in ListGoalHistory, add a confirm dailog. (done)